moksh59022/Follow_along/README.md

-## Milestone 14: Deleting Products 🚀
+# Milestone 16: Product Info Page 🚀

-### ✅ Backend Delete Endpoint
-- Created an endpoint to delete a product by its ID from MongoDB.
+## ✅ Creating the Product Info Page
+- Designed a `Product Info` page to display detailed product information.

+## ✅ Adding Quantity Selection and Cart Button
-- Implemented logic to find the product and remove it from the database.
+- Implemented a **Quantity Selector** to allow users to choose the desired quantity.
-### ✅ Frontend Delete Button
-- Added a Delete button to each product card.
+- Added an **Add to Cart** button to facilitate easy product purchase.

-- When clicked, it sends the product ID to the server endpoint for deletion.
-### ✅ Updating UI After Deletion
+## ✅ Dynamic Data Rendering
+- Integrated **backend API calls** to fetch and display product details dynamically.
-- Ensured the product is removed from the frontend dynamically after successful deletion.
+- Ensured the page updates based on the selected product.
-- Implemented confirmation prompts before deletion for better user experience.